-The detailed methodology is based on ammonia emission factors for individual countries or representative areas of Europe.
+At present, the detailed methodology is based on ammonia emission factors for individual countries or representative areas of Europe only.

 The IPCC Guidelines was developed as a methodology applicable to any world country.
-As mentioned earlier, the IPCC method does not include the effects of soil type, fertiliser type, crop or climate on $N_2O$ formation.
+As mentioned earlier, the IPCC method does not include the effects of soil type, fertiliser type, crop or climate on N_2O formation.
 Some European countries may, however, have access to country-specific data, making more reliable estimates possible.
 In some countries studies may have shown that country-specific conditions allow for adaptation of the emission factors.
-Or countries may apply process-based models to investigate their agricultural emissions of $N_2O$ .
+Or countries may apply process-based models to investigate their agricultural emissions of N_2O .